bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

 ### Deliver

 1. Post the web link of your Twine narrative to the Studio Project feed for the class to review.
-2. Download the Twine file and submit to the project Dropbox.
+2. Download the Twine file and submit to the Studio Project Dropbox.
 Post the URL to the Studio page for your classmates to review.

 ### Discuss